The Story of the Rolling Stones’ Tumultuous Arrival in America

 On June 1, 1964, America was first introduced to a group of five long-haired English lads who called themselves the Rolling Stones.
 Though they had become a hit in England, the U.S. was only vaguely aware of this new band.
 Indeed, their first album, England’s Newest Hit Makers, had only just been released in America two days before their arrival.

-In spite of their status, when their plane touched down at J.F.K.
-Airport in New York City, much as the Beatles had been four months earlier, they were greeted by a throng of something like 500 screaming girls and a press conference eager to get the jump on the supposed next big thing.
-They were shouted at about the same topics that their fab brethren had been earlier, their hair, their accents, etc., until they were taken to the Astor Hotel.
-That’s where all hell broke loose.
+In spite of their status, when the Rolling Stones’ plane touched down at JFK in New York City, much as the Beatles had been four months earlier, they were greeted by a teeming throng of screaming fans and a press conference eager to get the jump on the supposed next big thing.
+They were shouted at about the same topics that their fab brethren had been earlier – their hair, their accents, etc. – until they were taken to the Astor Hotel.
+As they pulled up to the lobby, all hell broke loose.

-Once the band had managed to extricate themselves from the mob, they gave another press conference and then were summarily whisked away to WINS Radio to be interviewed on the air by noted DJ Murray the K. The jockey chatted with the group for a bit before playing their song, ‘Not Fade Away.’
-After the red light went off, K played a song for the Stones by another group called the Valentinos called, ‘It’s All Over Now,’ and suggested to them that it might be a good idea if they came out with their own version.
-The song would later go on to become the Stones’ first No. 1 hit in the U.K.
+Once the band had managed to extricate themselves from the mob, they gave another press conference and then were summarily whisked away to WINS Radio to be interviewed on the air by noted DJ Murray the K. The jockey chatted with the group for a bit before playing their Buddy Holly update, “Not Fade Away.”
+After the red light went off, K played a song for the Stones by another group called the Valentinos called “It’s All Over Now,” and suggested to them that it might be a good idea if they came out with their own version.
+The song would later go on to become the Rolling Stones’ first No. 1 hit in the U.K.